 ISLE OF WIGHT COUNTY PRESS 31st January, 2014 by Martin Neville.
 Many key questions around future timetable plans, pricing and ownership went unanswered or not asked at all.
 The committee was warned at the start of the meeting that operators could not discuss certain matters in an open forum, due

-The Better Ferry Campaign ( BFC ) supports the IOW Scrutiny Panel (SP) but believes the Council must not stop there.
-Further discussion on key questions need to be addressed with regard to Cross-Solent travel.
+The Better Ferry Campaign (BFC) supports the IOW Scrutiny Panel (SP) but believes the Council must not stop there.
+Further discussion on key questions need to be addressed with regard to Cross-Solent travel..
 Are the ferry company customer surveys based on reliable data?
-There is an enormous gap
+There is an enormous gap between all

 Isle of Wight County Press January 24, 2014.
 Letter from Patrick Seely, Nicholas Finney, Andrew Palmer, John Buckland Better Ferry Campaign:.
-Mr Bowman sent an excellent letter last week, which deserves a response.
-He and Islanders need a better context to the Better Ferry Campaign ( BFC ).
-Fundamentally, our
+Mr Bowman sent an excellent letter last week, which deserves a response..
+He and Islanders need a better context to the Better Ferry Campaign (BFC).
+Fundamentally, our objective is

 Isle of Wight County Press January 24, 2014.
-Campaigners bidding to move Wightlink into the ownership of a community interest company ( CIC ) said they had been very encouraged by the initial response from Islanders.
-In five days, around 2,000 people gave their support to the IW Better Ferry
+Campaigners bidding to move Wightlink into the ownership of a community interest company (CIC) said they had been very encouraged by the initial response from Islanders.
+In five days, around 2,000 people gave their support to the IW Better Ferry Campaign on

 A letter to the County Press from Patrick Seely.
 Further to Mr Kew’s latest letter (CP, 06-12-13), we all welcome any efforts by Wightlink to make our lives simpler and cheaper but the problem is that these changes have once again been introduced abruptly and without sufficient prior consultation with